github/docs/data/learning-tracks/README.md

 2. Additional data for each track is defined in a YAML file named for the **product** in the `data` directory.

-    For example, in `data/learning-tracks/actions.yml`, each of the items from the list in #1 is represented with additional data such as `title`, `description`, and a list of `guides` links.
+    For example, in `data/learning-tracks/actions.yml`, each of the items from the content file's `learningTracks` array is represented with additional data such as `title`, `description`, and an array of `guides` links.

-    One, and only one, learning track in this YAML must be designated as a "featured" learning track via `featured_track: true`, which will set it to appear at the top of the product sublanding page.
+    One learning track in this YAML **per version** must be designated as a "featured" learning track via `featured_track: true`, which will set it to appear at the top of the product sublanding page.
 A test will fail if this property is missing.

+    The `featured_track` property can be a simple boolean (i.e., `featured_track: true`) or it can be a string that includes versioning statements (e.g., `featured_track: '{% if currentVersion == "free-pro-team@latest" %}true{% else %}false{% endif %}'`).
+If you use versioning, you'll have multiple `featured_track`s per YML file, but make sure that only one will render in each currently supported version.
+A test will fail if there are more or less than one featured link for each version.

 Versioning for learning tracks is processed at page render time.
 The code lives in [`lib/learning-tracks.js`](lib/learning-tracks.js), which is called by `page.render()`.
 The processed learning tracks are then rendered by `layouts/product-sublanding.html`.